 I take this opportunity to buttonhole the coastguards and ask how much further Durdle Door is.

-“Durdle Door?” one of them says.
-Drawling on the words.
+“Durdle Door?” one of them says, drawling on the words.
 “That’s a fair old lope.
 Don’t reckon you’ll never get there today.
 It’s another 15 miles at least.
 And with the ups and downs, you’ll be reckoning to walk, oh, for another 9 or 10 hours or so.
-Nigh on.”
+Nigh on.
+Give or take.”

 “That’s Humphrey.
 Oh shove up Humph!” commands the wife.
 The dog doesn’t move.
 Stays staring out with eyes as sad as a drunk’s.